 The ball is also available in the Soft Feel Lady variant and in matte high-visibility colours orange, red and green.

 As Srixon’s least expensive offering, the Soft Feel is one of the most popular golf balls among budget-minded golfers.
 Overall performance is really great, and although spin around the greens isn’t on the level of a Tour ball, most people who play the Soft Feel wouldn’t need it anyway.

 The New VIVID is undoubtedly one of Volvik’s best golf ball offerings.
 It’s marked by its availability in an array of vibrant colours (not including white) with a patented matte finish, making it easier to see than any other ball on the market.

 This ball isn’t just designed for visibility, though.
 It also provides solid tee-to-green performance, delivering a mid-high launch, lower driver spin, and higher wedge spin.

-This ball has earned high average ratings of 5/5 on the Volvik website and 4.8/5 on Amazon, where it is also an Amazon’s Choice pick and a best-seller.
+This ball has earned high average ratings on the Volvik website and is a hot seller.

 The New VIVID’s compression rating of 75 is suitable for swing speeds of 70-100 mph.
 The two-piece construction consists of:

 - a resilient, high-energy Nano Bi Core that maximizes distance off the tee

 - a matte ionomer cover with a 322 dimple pattern for a more consistent, stable flight

 The stock colours that the New VIVID ball is available in include white, red, orange, blue, green, pink, yellow, and purple.
 They tend to be especially popular among seniors and those with vision problems.